-I used the term Critical Making to describe hands on experiential learning activities in my classes.
-Making a narrative of those experiences for students and the public often involves capturing ideas and themes in a visual form.
-These images highlight an ongoing practice to document and engage in and out of the classroom.
+I used the term Critical Making to describe hands-on experiential learning activities in and out of my classes.
+Creating a narrative of those experiences for students and the public often involves visually capturing ideas and themes.

 WHAT IS A FUTURE BEAR?